opensearch-project/project-website/_posts/2023-07-07-long-running-operation-and-component-template.md

 categories:
   - technical-post
 meta_keywords: index management, index operation UI, Notifications, OpenSearch Dashboards
-meta_description: Transform long running operations, including Resize / Open / Force merge, into tasks and provides a mechanism to set up related notifications when specific task completes or fails.
+meta_description: Transform long-running operations, including Resize/Open/Force merge, into tasks and set up related notifications when a specific task finishes or fails.
 Simplify cluster operations with Index Management UI enhancements that enable you to manage component templates in a more user-friendly way.

 excerpt: Since version 2.7, OpenSearch Dashboards provides an interface you can use to manage notifications for long-running operations and component templates.
 You can subscribe to be notified of a specific task or type of tasks through any notification channel that the Notification plugin supports.
 ---

-OpenSearch Dashboards now provides two additional user interface elements to simplify index management: [notifications for long-running operations](#long-running-operation-notifications) and [component templates](#component-templates).
-With long-running operation notification, you can subscribe to be notified of a specific task or type of tasks through any notification channel that the Notification plugin supports.
+OpenSearch Dashboards now provides two additional UI elements to simplify index management: [notifications for long-running operations](#long-running-operation-notifications) and [component templates](#component-templates).
+With long-running operation notification, you can subscribe to be notified of a specific task or type of task through any notification channel supported by the Notification plugin.
 With component templates, you can create a single index pattern that matches multiple indexes.
 Using component templates together with index templates provides a powerful tool for managing large volumes of data.

 ## Long-running operation notifications

-In the past, if you ran a long-running operation, you needed to wait for it to complete, constantly refreshing to update the status.
-This was challenging when a task could take hours to finish.
+In the past, when you ran a long-running operation, you needed to wait for it to complete, constantly refreshing to update the status.
+This became challenging because a task could take hours to finish.
 To alleviate the problem, OpenSearch introduced asynchronous tasks for `reindex` operations, making it possible for a time-consuming job to run in the background.
-However, admins still had to check the task status from time to time to ensure the task had progressed to its final state.
+However, admins still had to check the task status from time to time to ensure that the task had progressed to its final state.
 Additionally, operations like `shrink` lacked the basic ability to run asynchronously.

 ### Transforming long-running operations into asynchronous tasks

-The `shrink`, `split`, `clone`, `open`, and `force_merge` operations are known to need roughly 30 minutes to finish for large indexes.
+For large indexes, the `shrink`, `split`, `clone`, `open`, and `force_merge` operations are known to need roughly 30 minutes to finish.
 If you want to run them asynchronously, you can transform these operations into tasks by setting the `wait_for_completion` query parameter to `false`:

 ```json
 POST /my-old-index/_shrink/my-new-index?wait_for_completion=false